 -Issue information requests and receive responses

 -Review and comment on the Tentative Decision

 Here is the link to the ESFB handbook: http://www.mass.gov/eea/docs/dpu/siting/handbook.pdf

 How much it affects house values will depend on which option the EFSB chooses.
 For either of the options on the MBTA right of way, there will be an impact to homeowners.
 It depends if you are a direct abutter, in view of the towers (if it’s the overhead option), live in an impacted neighborhood, or live in an adjacent neighborhood.
-Given that the overhead option remains on the table after a year of requesting Eversource reject it, and even after the EFSB made their decision to allow the under ground line proceed.
+The overhead option remains on the table even after the we requested Eversource reject it, and even after the EFSB made their decision to allow the under ground line proceed.
 It's unlikely now, that the entire route would be overhead, but there are sections of the right of way where Eversource may choose that option.
 Again - the under ground option was approved but the overhead line remains in the proposal - and since it does - we did the math.

 Early in the process, Protect Sudbury looked into on the impact of the overhead option on property prices.
 The results follow: